distribute-protocol/distribute-app/README.md

 git submodule add git@github.com:distribute-protocol/abis.git frontend/src/abi/build
 git submodule update --init --recursive
 ```
+If you receive the error that `'frontend/src/abi/build' already exists in the index` then you can move to the next command

 *Step 2:*

 `cd server` and install the node modules and dependencies from the `package.json` file.